Bernard Campbell Fletcher: Military career

 In the Second World War Fletcher and his battalion took part in the East African Campaign as an element of the 10th Indian Infantry Brigade, which formed part of 5th Indian Infantry Division.
 When the brigade's commander, Brigadier William Slim, was wounded on 21 January 1941 Fletcher was given temporary command until the arrival of a permanent replacement on 20 March.
 Reverting to his battalion command, Fletcher was subsequently given command of Fletcher Force, an ad hoc grouping of armour and mobile infantry created to advance into Keren at the end of the Battle of Keren and to exploit towards Asmara.
 He was then appointed to command Flitforce (a reference to his nickname), an ad hoc grouping created to pursue the retreating Italians towards Adigrat.
 On 13 April 1941, Fletcher was promoted to command the 9th Indian Infantry Brigade, also part of the 5th Indian Infantry Division, an appointment he held until 7 August 1942.
 For his service during the campaign Fletcher was awarded the Distinguished Service Order, and was mentioned in despatches.

 Fletcher was Commanding Officer, Sub-Area, Middle East from 1942 to 1943 and assistant adjutant and quartermaster-general, Home Forces from 1943 to 1944.
 He was again appointed temporary colonel and temporary brigadier from 2 March 1944, and appointed Brigadier, General Staff British Army Staff, Washington D.C. from 1944 to 1945.
-He was next posted as assistant adjutant and quartermaster-general, Home Forces in 1945, before retiring from the army on 3 September 1948 with the honorary rank of brigadier.
+He was next posted as assistant adjutant and quartermaster-general, Home Forces in 1945.
+He was posted to Norway in late 1945, where he supervised withdrawal of German forces.
+In mid-1946 he was sent to Hamburg.
+In January 1947 he transferred to Iserlohn and in July 1947 to Braunschweig.
+He retired from the army on in March 1948 and returned to UK with the honorary rank of brigadier.
+The last three sentences of this biography were added by his surviving daughter Caroline Dalton from personal memory.